-I’m cooking my one pound of cube steak in two large pieces.
-You can make 2-4 pieces at your option.
+Start with about one pound of cube steak in two large pieces.

 In a larger fry pan, heat 4 tablespoons of vegetable oil over medium-high heat.

 Set up a breading line.
-In pan #1, beat 1 egg with 1/2 cup of milk.
-In pan #2 add 3/4 cup with 1 teaspoon seasoning salt, 1/2 teaspoon paprika, 1/2 teaspoon garlic powder, and 1/2 teaspoon black pepper.
+In pan #1, beat 1 egg with ½ cup of milk.
+In pan #2, add ¾ cup of flour with 1 teaspoon seasoning salt, ½ teaspoon paprika, ½ teaspoon garlic powder, and ½ teaspoon black pepper.
 Add a pinch of cayenne pepper if you want.
 Mix well.

-Coat cube streak in the flour mixture, shake off excess.
-Coat in egg mixture, shake off excess and one more coat of the flour mixture.
-Place on plate and repeat for next steak.
+Dry the cube steaks.
+Coat cube steak in the flour mixture, and shake off excess.
+Coat in egg mixture, shake off excess, and one more coat of the flour mixture.
+Place on a plate and repeat for the next steak.

-When the edges turn to gold, and it looks like some blood is coming through the flour (4-5 minutes), it is time for your only flip.
+When the edges start to turn golden, and it looks like some blood is coming through the flour (4-5 minutes), it is time for your only flip.
 Fry another 3-4 minutes.
-Final internal temperature of 145 – 150 degrees but go by the color also.
+A final internal temperature of 145° - 150° and golden brown.

 Remove steaks to a clean plate and tent lightly with foil.